HL7/fhir-shorthand/input/pagecontent/index.md

   `* valueQuantity = UCUM#mm "millimeters"`

-* Alternative syntax for the same operation:
+* Alternate syntax for the same operation (addition of 'units'):

   `* valueQuantity units = UCUM#mm "millimeters"`

-* Bind a value set to the units of a Quantity (using the optional word 'units'):
+* Bind a value set to the units of a Quantity (using alternate syntax):

   `* valueQuantity units from http://hl7.org/fhir/ValueSet/distance-units`